 If you have a change in your circumstances such as an unforeseen emergency, you should notify your attorney at once.
 Your attorney can re-evaluate your financial situation and, if appropriate, change your plan to reflect the different circumstances.
-This process can take several weeks, so be sure to contact your attorney immediately if you foresee any problem making your payments.
+This can take some time, so be sure to contact your attorney immediately if you foresee any problem making your payments.

 REMEMBER: The Trustee does not have the power to excuse any payments.

 Any change in payments must be approved by your Bankruptcy Judge.